lammps/lammps/doc/src/fix_bond_react.rst

    7   7

 ----------

+A user-specified set of atoms can be deleted by listing their pre-reaction template IDs in the DeleteIDs section.
+A deleted atom must still be included in the post-reaction molecule template, in which it cannot be bonded to an atom that is not deleted.
+In addition to deleting unwanted reaction by-products, this feature can be used to remove specific topologies, such as small rings, that may be otherwise indistinguishable.

+Atoms can be created by listing their post-reaction template IDs in the CreateIDs section.
+A created atom should not be included in the pre-reaction template.
+The inserted positions of created atoms are determined by the coordinates of the post-reaction template, after optimal translation and rotation of the post-reaction template to the reaction site (using a fit with atoms that are neither created nor deleted).
+Or, the *modify_create* keyword can be used to specify which post-reaction atoms are used for this fit.
+The *fragmentID* value must be the name of a molecule fragment defined in the post-reaction :doc:`molecule <molecule>` template, and only atoms in this fragment are used for the fit.

 The handedness of atoms that are chiral centers can be enforced by listing their IDs in the ChiralIDs section.
 A chiral atom must be